Package mars.mips.hardware

 Gets ProgramStatement from Text Segment.- Parameters:

-- Starting address of Memory address to be read.
+address- Starting address of Memory address to be read.
 Must be word boundary.- Returns:

 - reference to ProgramStatement object associated with that address, or null if none.